Jason5Lee/rust-recur-fn/README.md

 # RecurFn

-A library that provides you a more flexible way to construct and extend the recursive function.
+A Rust library that provides you a more flexible way to construct and extend the recursive function.

 For more information detail, see [API reference](https://docs.rs/recur-fn).